706f6c6c7578/oc/README_public_nodes.txt

 list.ru (mail.ru anonymizer domain)

-If you run a public node and want it to be added on this list, post a message to the Usenet Group alt.privacy.anon-server
+If you run a public node and want it to be added to this list, post a message to the Usenet Group alt.privacy.anon-server.

 You can contact me via Onion Courier: